-The 1982 All Star Game Program Insert Cal Ripken Jr. card is a very rare and valuable Ripken Jr. rookie card.
-This card is much smaller than the standard-sized cards and could only be acquired by cutting it out of All-Star game program.
-The 1982 All-Star game played in Olympic Stadium in Montreal, Quebec, Canada.
+The 1982 All-Star Game Program Insert Cal Ripken Jr. card is a very rare and valuable Ripken Jr. rookie card.
+This card is much smaller than the standard-sized cards and could only be acquired by cutting it out of an All-Star game program.
+The 1982 All-Star game was played in Olympic Stadium in Montreal, Quebec, Canada.
 At the time of writing, only three of these have been graded as Gem Mint by PSA.

 Shop for a 1982 Star-Cal Cal Ripken Jr. on eBay (rare) (affiliate link)

 This article wouldn’t be complete without mentioning Cal Ripken Jr.’s fantastic minor league cards.
 There were four made that all pre-date his 1982 rookie cards.
 Two of them are nearly identical and were made in 1980 when he played for the Charlotte O’s and the other two were made in 1981 when he played for the Rochester Red Wings.

 1980 WBTV Charlotte O’s Cal Ripken Jr. #16

 Shop for the 1980 WBTV Charlotte O’s Cal Ripken Jr. on eBay (affiliate link), because it’s one of the first two Ripken cards made.